MitchForest/snapbet/.pm/execution_docs/RLS-TESTING.md

 ## Overview

-This guide provides test scenarios to verify that Row Level Security policies are working correctly in the SnapFade database.
+This guide provides test scenarios to verify that Row Level Security policies are working correctly in the SnapBet database.

 ## Prerequisites